xwong22/BundleTrack_edited/README.md

+This is a clone of BundleTrack where we edited it to integrate it into our pipeline.

+---

 This is the official implementation of our paper:

 [BundleTrack: 6D Pose Tracking for Novel Objects without Instance or Category-Level 3D Models](https://arxiv.org/abs/2108.00516)